antiboredom/videogrep/README.md

 #### Tutorial

-See my blog for a short [tutorial on videogrep and yt-dlp](https://lav.io/notes/videogrep-tutorial/).
+See my blog for a short [tutorial on videogrep and yt-dlp](https://lav.io/notes/videogrep-tutorial/), and part 2, on [videogrep and natural language processing](https://lav.io/notes/videogrep-and-spacy/).

 ----